 Wood Planers: Why They Make Sense

-Most people aren’t involved in home woodworking very long without wanting a wood planer.
+Most people aren’t involved in home woodworking very long before wanting a wood planer.
 Besides the substantial savings you can realize by turning low-cost, rough lumber into furniture-ready boards, they also offer design advantages.
 When wood of a non-standard thickness of, say, 1/2″, 5/8″ or 7/8″ is really the best option visually for a certain project, a thickness planer makes that kind of wood available.
 It’s practical and easy.
 Wood thickness is one thing, but square edges and flat boards are another.
 This is where another kind of woodworking machine called a “jointer” comes in.
 Click here for a video tutorial of a jointer in action.

 Couple a modern benchtop wood planer with a hand-held metal detector and you’ve got a terrific combination for salvaging wood from the “urban forest”.
 Shipping crates, pallets and even junked pieces of furniture become valuable resources when you can find hidden nails and screws reliably, take them out, then plane the wood into excellent lumber for small and medium-size projects.

 Back in the early 1990s I bought (and have since worn out) my first thickness planer, and since then I’ve completed published shop tests on this tool category several times.
 One recurring problem with all thickness planers up until now has been the tendency to clog up with shavings when operating without vacuum dust collection.
 Typical planers rely on incidental air movement from the spinning blades to shoot shavings out of the machine.
 But when the shaving load gets too high, they clog up, marring the wood surface as it’s planed.
 Click here for an article on how to maintain any benchtop thickness planer so it works perfectly.